-AHOPE is WNC’s only day center for people who are homeless, providing basic services and engaging clients in moving out of homelessness and into permanent housing.
-AHOPE is also often the only place that people who camp go to for services, which makes it a powerful outreach tool in our community.
+AHOPE is WNC’s only day center for people who are homeless.
+We offer services such as access to showers, phones, a mailing address and a safe place for people who are still homeless to begin the process to move out of homelessness and into permanent housing.
 Almost everyone who’s homeless in Buncombe County comes through AHOPE, and it serves as a hub of information & connection to other community resources.

 Most importantly, coming to AHOPE is often someone’s first step out of homelessness and into housing.

 7 a.m. – noon weekdays & 8 a.m. – noon weekends